MetPX/sarracenia/doc/source.rst

 downstream, may refuse to forward your data for various reasons, that will only be reported to the source in these log messages.

-To view source log messages, the sr_log command is just a version of sr_subscribe, with the same options where they make sense.
+To view source log messages, the sr_report command is just a version of sr_subscribe, with the same options where they make sense.
 If the configuration file (~/.config/sarra/default.conf) is set up, then all that is needed is::

-  sr_log
+  sr_report

 to view log messages indicating what has happenned to the items inserted into the network from the same pump using that account (rnd, in the example.)
 One can trigger